jacksund/simmate/docs/getting_started/toolkit/quick_start.md

 lattice.beta
 ```

-Create new structures using some transformation or analysis:
+5. Create new structures using some transformation or analysis:
 ```python
 structure.add_oxidation_state_by_guess()
 structure.make_supercell([2,2,2])
 new_structure = structure.get_primitive_structure()
 ```

+## Extra

 Looking for advanced features?
 Simmate is gradually incorporating these into our toolkit module, but many more are available through [PyMatGen](https://pymatgen.org/) and [MatMiner](https://hackingmaterials.lbl.gov/matminer/) (which are preinstalled for you).

 ```python
 # Simmate is in the process of adding new features.
 One example
 # creating a random structure from a spacegroup and composition